 - They can also welcome mothers with small children.

 - They can also not make the weekday Mass unnecessarily long.
-A daily Mass can be celebrated reverently and without hurry in twenty minutes; a forty-minute Mass may preclude busy people.
+A daily Mass can be celebrated reverently and without hurry in twenty minutes; a forty-minute Mass may preclude busy people and mothers with children.

 The Homiletic Directory recommends the following Catechism points and themes for the Twenty-seventh Sunday in Ordinary Time: